Americans don’t want small houses

 What, then, do we want all of this room for?
 What’s particularly striking in the Census Bureau’s historic data on new housing characteristics is the growth of what would be luxuries for many households: fourth bedrooms, third bathrooms, three-car garages.
 Notably, demand for all three dipped during the recession in parallel to the trend line above.

-Below, the long-term rise of all three housing features is plotted alongside two other notable additions to the new American home, air conditioning and porches:
+Below, the long-term rise of all three housing features is plotted alongside two other notable additions to the new American home.

 Source: Census Bureau